-- Refusal to Submit to a Required Alcohol or Drug Test (as defined in Section 11, E.) Refusal or failure to submit to a required alcohol or drug test constitutes a failed test (not subject to the provisions of the Maine Substance Abuse Testing Law noted above), resulting in immediate removal from safety-sensitive duty and appropriate disciplinary action as prescribed under Section G 1, and 2.
-The employee may not return to safety-sensitive duty until he or she has undergone return-to-duty testing with verified negative results.
-The employee shall be subject to the provisions for follow-up testing as defined in Section 11, D, 6.
+3) Refusal to Submit to a Required Alcohol or Drug Test - (as defined in Section II, E.) Refusal or failure to submit to a required alcohol or drug test constitutes a failed test (not subject to the provisions of the Maine Substance Abuse Testing Law noted above), resulting in immediate removal from safety-sensitive duty and appropriate disciplinary action as prescribed under Section G 1, and 2.
+The employee shall not be allowed to perform safety-sensitive functions until the employee has been evaluated by a substance abuse professional.
+Before an employee returns to duty performing safety-sensitive functions, the employee must undergo a return-to-duty substance test with a verified negative result.
+This test will be conducted under direct observation.
+The employee shall be subject to the provisions for follow-up testing as defined in Section II, D, 6.

 H. Training for Supervisors

 The State of Maine shall ensure that all supervisors and other persons designated to determine whether reasonable suspicion exists to require an employee to undergo testing must receive a minimum of sixty (60) minutes of training on alcohol misuse and a minimum of sixty (60) minutes of training on controlled substances use.
 The training shall include the physical, behavioral, speech, and performance indicators of probable alcohol misuse and use of controlled substances.